IsabelGraziela/IsabelGraziela/README.md

-- 👋 Hi, I’m @IsabelGraziela
+- 👋 Hi, I’m @IsabelGraziela.
-- 👀 I’m interested in working as a Developer
+- 👀 I’m interested in working as a Quality Assurance.
-- 🌱 I’m currently learning Angular, .NET, Java.
+- 🌱 I’m currently learning Cypress, Robot Framework and Katalon Studio and knowledge.
-- 💞️ I’m looking to collaborate on projects Java or Angular.
+- 💞️ I’m looking to collaborate on projects with Java, Angular or .Net.
 - 📫 How to reach me, you can contact me in my email isabelgraziela94@gmail.com
-- 😄 Pronouns: Isabel
+- 😄 Pronouns: Isabel.
-- ⚡ Fun fact: I have a great sense of humor and I love Fridays
+- ⚡ Fun fact: I have a great sense of humor and I love Fridays.

 <!---
 IsabelGraziela/IsabelGraziela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.